-ARENA will review applications against the Merit Criteria outlined in Part 4 of the ITS Guidelines.
-ARENA may take a portfolio approach to selecting Projects for funding, considering how a Project will contribute to the Program Objectives either uniquely or as part of the suite of complementary ARENA Projects.
+ARENA will review applications against the Merit Criteria outlined in Part 4 of the NIT Guidelines.
+ARENA may take a portfolio approach to selecting projects for funding, considering how a project will contribute to the Program Objectives either uniquely or as part of the suite of complementary ARENA projects.

-ARENA may choose not to fund an otherwise meritorious project if the aims or outcomes of that Project are the same as, or similar to, the aims and outcomes of a Project that has previously been funded (either by ARENA or alternative investors) or that ARENA is intending to fund.
-ARENA may seek advice on the merit of a proposal from the ARENA Advisory Panel and may request Applicants provide a presentation to the ARENA Advisory Panel regarding their application.
-Greater detail around the assessment process is provided in Part 2 of the ITS Guidelines.
+ARENA may choose not to fund an otherwise meritorious project if the aims or outcomes of that project are the same, or similar to, the aims and outcomes of a project that has previously been funded (either by ARENA or alternative investors) or that ARENA is intending to fund.
+ARENA may seek advice on the merit of a proposal from the ARENA Advisory Panel and may request Applicants to provide a presentation to the ARENA Advisory Panel regarding their application.
+Greater detail around the assessment process is provided in Part 2 of the NIT Guidelines.